marklogic-community/RunDMC/config/README.txt

   for each Disqus forum.
 It also allows you to configure a different forum based on the current host type (development, staging, or production).

+server-versions.xml
+  This file configures what versions of the documents (4.1, 4.2, etc.) are to be displayed on the website, as well as which version is the default (should normally be the latest).